Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-18-keepkey-side-channel-attack.md

 Given the fact that the PTC implements a timer, the side-channel robustness of the KeepKey PIN verification mechanism relies on two questions:

-- How many attempt are needed to extract the wrapped_key processed during the AES-256?
+- How many attempts are needed to extract the wrapped_key processed during the AES-256?

 - How many attempts are needed to extract the key_fingerprint during the `memcmp`?